lf-lang/playground-lingua-franca/examples/C/src/fault-tolerance/README.md

 This PR introduces a deterministic execution model of fault-tolerant real-time software in Lingua Franca.

+## Motivation
+For fault tolerance, time redundancy techniques such as re-execution is widely used.
+However, this approach introduces non-determinism due to unpredictable timing of failures, which leads to inconsistent behavior and makes analysis and repeatable testing unreliable.

+This PR introduces a deterministic execution model for fault-tolerant real-time software within LF.
+The key idea is to re-execute failed tasks, while advancing logical execution time (LET) deterministically, regardless of actual failure timing.
+This ensures that the same sequence of task failures always results in the same outcome.

+We achieve this by advancing logical time using worst-case execution times (WCETs).
+Furthermore, we propose an enhanced LET advancement mechanism that distinguishes between successful and failed segments.
 ## Key Features
 ### Checkpoint-Based Retry
 - Each task is split into multiple segments and saves a checkpoint while execution.